Workshopshed/TinyMLTextClassification/README.md

 I've been using tinymlgen to export the model but I may need to dig into that and produce my own variation with more optimisations.
 You can follow the build process using the Juypter notebook.

 [Machine Learning Notebook](https://github.com/Workshopshed/TinyMLTextClassification/blob/master/text_classification_rnn_withCustomEncoder.ipynb)

+## Problems running the model

+Still a key outstaning issue is that this text classifier is failing to load onto the Arduino MKR board.
+I think the issue is that it is too big to run in memory.